The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Methodology

 \subsection{Dimensions of Entity Portrayal}

-One can imagine several abstract dimensions that might be of interest when characterizing a protagonist: whether they are \textit{good or bad}, \textit{powerful or weak}, \textit{happy or sad}, \textit{superficial or authentic}, and so on.
+One can imagine several abstract dimensions that might be of interest when characterizing a protagonist: whether they are \textit{good or bad}, \textit{powerful or weak}, \textit{happy or sad}, \textit{superficial or authentic}, etc.

 Several seminal works on the semantics of words \cite{Osgood1958TheMO, Russell1980ACM} have formulated a view of the \textit{connotative} meanings of words (contrasted with the \textit{denotative} meaning, used to refer to the literal word meaning as found in a dictionary) as being composed of three primary dimensions: \textbf{valence} (the evaluative good--bad axis), \textbf{arousal} (also called activation, an indication of active--passive), and \textbf{dominance} (potency, characterized along the strong--weak axis).
 We take these three dimensions as our first set of axes along which to quantify character portrayal.